BITSS/RT2Amsterdam2018/README.md

 The numbered files/directories will take you through the workshop in order.

 First 1-GitDemo.md is an introduction to version control with Git using the Github Desktop app.
+Second 2-dynamicdocs is an introduction to dynamic documents using RMarkdown and some Stata.

 -----------